-Bond: My name is—Mr. Big: Names is for tombstones, baby.
+Mr. Big: Names is for tombstones, baby.
 Take this honky out and waste him!
+NOW!

-- When Tee Hee uses his prosthetic arm to crush Bond's gun, Bond then nonchalantly dumps it in a garbage bin.
+When Tee Hee uses his prosthetic arm to crush Bond's PPK, Bond then nonchalantly dumps it in a garbage bin.

 Bond: Let's just wing it, shall we, Mrs. Bell?